Eastern Ontatio Health Unit / Bureau de santé de l'Ontario

 Know the Facts

-• How to prevent tick bites when working or enjoying the outdoors
+• How to avoid tick bites when outdoors

 • What if I find a tick?